amitmishra7/roomba/README.md

 ## How is this project related to Roomba?

 This project showcases how a Roomba-like robot operates, mimicking its movement to clean a dirty floor.
-It's built using Flutter and employs algorithms to replicate the navigation patterns of a Roomba vacuum cleaner
+It's built using Flutter and employs algorithms to replicate the navigation patterns of a Roomba vacuum cleaner.

+You can try the roomba robot from [here](https://amitmishra7.github.io/roomba_robot/)

 ## How it works?